 Adding the stock photos mixed in with your photos or photos of items you are selling is an easy way to be able to have content to posts.
 I post three times a day on weekdays and once on weekends.
-If you want to read more about my Instagram secrets o success head over to this blog post.

 Let me show a graphic I have from another blog post you can read in full here.
 The graphic shows how a feed is done with nothing but a cell phone can look.
 No bought images.
 This shows my clients before and after screenshot of her Instagram feed.
 She bought some of my stock photos to use and they turned her feed into one to follow.

 Before I would normally just scroll through the images on the left but the images on the right catch my eye more.
 What do you think?
 Let me know in the comments below, I would love more feedback.